keigohtr/README/En.md

 ### Apitore
 (Nov 2015 - Present)

-Apitore makes it real that everyone can use algorithm easily by providing the marketplace for algorithms where collects algorithms, organizes them, and provides them as WebAPI.
-My responsibilities include planning, investigating, specification formulating, site building, product (algorithm) developing, WebAPI providing, secure and scalable infrastructure constructing, maintenance, marketing, sales and event management.
+Apitore (https://apitore.com/) makes it real that everyone can use algorithm easily by providing the marketplace for algorithms where collects algorithms, organizes them, and provides them as WebAPI.
+My responsibility is everything (planning, investigating, specification formulating, site building, product/algorithm developing, WebAPI providing, secure and scalable infrastructure constructing, maintenance, marketing, sales and event management).
 Developed by Java.
-See Apitore https://apitore.com/
-- Second prise at Startup Weekend Tokyo Tech in Nov 2015.
+- 2nd prise at Startup Weekend Tokyo Tech in Nov 2015.
 - Developed Apitore
-   * Allowed one million access per day for one instance according to the load test using Gatling.
-Since Apitore is microservice, it is easy to expand the scalability by adding an instance.
+   - Allowed one million access per day for one instance according to the load test using Gatling.
+Since Apitore uses Netflix OSS, all WebAPI in Apitore is microservice.
+It is easy to expand the scalability by adding an instance.
+Run on Google Cloud Platform.
-   * Achieved A+ rating of Qualys SSL Report.
+   - Achieved A+ rating of Qualys SSL Report.
+Adopted Let’s Encrypt and Nginx.
-   * And more.
+   - Adopted Spring boot, Oauth2.0, Swagger (OpenAPI Specification) 2.0, PayPal, Facebook OpenID connect, Apache Solr and so on.
 - Launched closed beta at Apr 2016, open beta at Sep 2016.
 Achieved positive growth about new user registration since open beta.
-Currently (25 Jun 2017) there are 150 users and 41 algorithms.
+Currently (18 Jul 2017) there are 175 users and 45 algorithms.
-- Apitore won 1st prize in the weekly ranking at Service Safari in Dec 2016.
+- 1st prize in the weekly ranking at Service Safari in Dec 2016.
-- Planned joint Hackathon where several companies participate.
-It will hold in Aug 2017.
+- Planned OneJAPAN Hackathon.
+It will be held on 4th Aug and 25th Aug 2017 at Fujitsu.

 ### Donate and break
 (Jun 2016)

 This service accelerates donation activity.
 When donating by this service, the service send a mail, "Since I donated 10 dollars to a charity, I will have 10 minutes break from now.
 Thank you.", to the designated (e.g. your boss’s) address.
 In Japan, it is difficult to take a nap during work hours, but if you use this service you may be able to take a nap snugly during work hours.
 Developed by Java.
-- Won third prize at PayPal tech meetup vol.2.
+- 3rd prize at PayPal tech meetup vol.2.

 ### Question Answering
 (Feb 2012)